ptrkrlsrd/Experimentor/README.md

 # Experimentor: A C# Experimentation Library

-Experimentor is a versatile C# library designed for conducting experiments within software applications.
-It offers a range of strategies for executing and comparing different code paths, making it ideal for feature testing or performance evaluations.
+Experimentor is a versatile C# library designed for refactoring important flows in C# applications.
+It offers a range of strategies for executing and comparing different code paths.

 ## Getting Started